qa-elevated-solutions/API-Testing/README.md

 # API Testing Dashboard 🚀

-A beautiful web-based API testing dashboard built with Spring Boot and REST Assured for testing the Restful Booker API.
+A web-based API testing dashboard built with Spring Boot and REST Assured for testing the Restful Booker API.

 ## Features
 - 🎨 Modern, responsive UI with gradient design